 Numbers 1 to 6 have been added manually to the screenshot to correspond to the end-points highlighted in yellow on the second and third diagrams above.

 And finally, we’ll trace the resilient link from the Brindisi Wind Farm via CBL-02 (as opposed to the main cable CBL-01 that’s used to trace the other circuits above):

 Double-click to take a closer look.

 Customer Service Mappings

-I hope you enjoyed this introduction into how we’ve modelled a sample Carrier Cloud / DC into the Inventory module of our Personal OSS Sandpit Project.
+I hope you enjoyed this introduction into how we’ve modelled sample overlapping power / comms / supervisory networks into the Inventory module of our Personal OSS Sandpit Project.
 Click on the link to step back to the parent page and see what other modules and/or use-cases are available for review.